-The RES Compliance Plan detailed in this report, mirrors the renewables plan in the 2020 Integrated Resource Plan on March 10, 2020 under Case EO-2020-0280.
-This 2020 RES Compliance Plan includes the current status of wind resource additions which are described above, and it reflects the latest retail MWh sales forecasts.
+With the exception of the exclusion in this Compliance Plan of the Jayhawk Wind Farm PPA termination, the RES Compliance Plan detailed in this report mirrors the renewables plan in the 2020 Integrated Resource Plan filed on March 10, 2020 under Case EO-2020-0280.
+This 2021 RES Compliance Plan includes the current status of wind resource additions which are described above, and it reflects the latest retail MWh sales forecasts.

-2.5 RULE (8) (B) 1 E
+2.5 RULE (8) (B) 1 E: